Medical Malpractice Lawyers NYC

 The firm of Jaroslawicz & Jaros is presently representing many persons who have suffered injuries as a result of the negligence of doctors, nurses and hospitals under various and diverse circumstances.
 Some of our cases include providing the wrong medication or at the wrong dosage, issues with anesthesia or surgery, failures to properly diagnose whether in a doctor’s office or in an emergency room, improper bone or other biopsy, failure to diagnose cancer and many other fact patterns.

-The attorneys at Jaroslawicz & Jaros have handled many cases involving persons who suffered serious injuries and complications, including death, after having gastric bypass surgery performed.
+Each New York medical malpractice lawyer at at Jaroslawicz & Jaros has handled many cases involving persons who suffered serious injuries and complications, including death, after having gastric bypass surgery performed.
 Obesity is a serious issue in the United States, and gastric bypass surgery is becoming ever more popular.
 Unfortunately, many doctors performing this surgery do not have the necessary experience and training to avoid and diagnose surgical and post-surgical complications.

 As a result, many patients have suffered serious injuries and many others have lost their lives as a result of those complications.
 Our medical malpractice lawyers recognize the pain and suffering these patients and their families go through and we work tirelessly to hold the negligent doctors and hospitals accountable for this egregious conduct.

-If you or your loved one has been injured, contact our malpractice lawyers today for a free consultation.
+If you or your loved one has been injured, contact our New York medical malpractice lawyers today for a free consultation.

 How long do you have to file a medical malpractice suit in New York?